-George Osborne is the Conservative Member of Parliament for Tatton, Cheshire.
-He was first elected to the House of Commons in June 2001.
+George Osborne is the editor of the London Evening Standard.
+He was previously the Conservative Member of Parliament for Tatton, Cheshire, and was first elected to the House of Commons in June 2001.

-As a prominent campaigner for Britain to remain in the EU, George left the government in July 2016 following the outcome of the referendum.
+As a prominent campaigner for Britain to remain in the EU, Osborne left the government in July 2016 following the outcome of the referendum.

-In August 2016, George was made a Companion of Honour by Her Majesty the Queen.
+In August 2016, Osborne was made a Companion of Honour by Her Majesty the Queen.